JayLau123/Machine-learning-for-Materials/README.md

 Investigated its ‘Final validation MAE’ with 200 epochs on GPU (Tesla T4) and predictions, then repeat with 3D data as descriptors and compared their performance.

+Please find more details and code in the link: